Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 Reality Check: The race is real, but “commercial” is doing a lot of heavy lifting.

 Verdict: Private fusion is accelerating.
-Public fusion is bureaucratizing.
-Expect private companies to demonstrate net energy by 2027-2030, with first commercial plants in the early 2030s—if everything goes right.
+Public fusion is drowning in committee meetings.
+CFS and Helion are on track to demonstrate net energy by 2027-2028, with first commercial plants in the early 2030s—if everything goes right.
 If setbacks accumulate, add 10-20 years.
 If a major war disrupts research funding, add 30-40 years.

 Book Timeline: Mass robot production by 2030-2035.

 Reality Check: The prototypes work.
-The production lines are struggling.
+Production is ramping—slowly.

-Figure AI raised $1 billion at a $39 billion valuation in September 2025.
-Their Figure 03 made TIME’s Best Inventions list.
-By October, Figure robots were running 10-hour shifts on BMW’s X3 production line—possibly the first sustained industrial deployment of humanoid robots anywhere.
+Figure AI opened its dedicated BotQ manufacturing facility with capacity for 12,000 units per year.
+Figure 03, built with OpenAI’s AI backbone, made TIME’s Best Inventions list in 2025.
+By late 2025, Figure robots were running 10-hour shifts on BMW’s production line—possibly the first sustained industrial deployment of humanoid robots anywhere.
 (Humanoids Daily)

 Market Outlook: $3.2 billion raised globally in humanoid robotics in 2025—more than the previous six years combined.
 Market projections range from $38 billion (Goldman Sachs) to $3 trillion (Macquarie) by 2035.
 The variance tells you nobody knows.

-Verdict: Prototypes are impressive.
-Production is hard.
-Expect the first commercially viable household robots by 2026-2028, but mass deployment (millions of units) is probably 2030-2040.
-The technology works; scaling is the bottleneck.
+Verdict: 2026 is the year robots move from demo reels to delivery trucks.
+Expect the first commercially available household robots in 2026, with meaningful industrial deployments following.
+Mass deployment (millions of units) is probably 2032-2040.
+The technology works; the manufacturing learning curve is the bottleneck.

 Book Timeline: AGI by 2027-2030.